Ranger's Apprentice: Camp

 In 2010, BookPeople, which also created Camp Half-Blood from Percy Jackson & the Olympians, created a five-day Ranger's Apprentice Corps Training Camp based on the books.
-A total of 75 kids from the ages of 9–12 were chosen from 1,300 entries.
+A total of 75 kids from the ages of 9–14 were chosen from 1,300 entries.
 A letter was sent to the kids from the voice of Will, actually written by John Flanagan, which stated they would learn "all the skills I was taught by Halt [Will's Ranger mentor] in the woods around Castle Redmont", including "archery, tracking, and the art of concealment and unseen movement."
 The 75 campers were divided into 12 fiefdoms where they were taught the skills and at the end, every kid received a T-shirt, a silver oak leaf pin, and a gold-embossed Ranger's Apprentice bookmark.
 This was the first literary camp that has sold out and has a waiting list besides Camp Half-Blood.

 Reception

-Ranger's Apprentice has been well received by many reviewers.
-One part many reviewers praised was the vivid details during battles.
-Another review also praised the imagery and stated, "vivid imagery and detail make the medieval-like elements believable" A review for The Ruins of Gorlan stated, "filled with rich detail and plenty of edge-of-your-seat thrills" again praising the details.

-Another aspect commonly praised is the fact that Will, the main protagonist still asks for the help of others.
-A review for The Icebound Land stated the same thing writing, "Though talented and intelligent, [Will] makes mistakes and he often needs help from those around him – making him a very realistic and appealing protagonist."
+A review for The Icebound Land stated "Though talented and intelligent, [Will] makes mistakes and he often needs help from those around him – making him a very realistic and appealing protagonist."

-One reviewer from Booklist noted that although in The Burning Bridge the point of view constantly shifted, it is not confusing and also stated, "Will's vivid world will entice fantasy readers who are drawn by the lure of high adventure carried out by believable, down-to-earth heroes."
-In another review by School Library Journal, the review was on Oakleaf Bearers and praised the book on the high tensions raised and recommended it to people who enjoy action and adventure.
+A reviewer from Booklist stated "Will's vivid world will entice fantasy readers who are drawn by the lure of high adventure carried out by believable, down-to-earth heroes."
+A review by School Library Journal on Oakleaf Bearers praised the book on the high tensions raised and recommended it to people who enjoy action and adventure.

-However, not all reviews were completely positive.
-One reviewer thought that the Wargals sounded and were too alike to Urgals in the Inheritance Cycle.
-The same reviewer also felt that the story was not very original stating, "from the very beginning, it was a story I'd heard before."
-At the end the reviewer stated, "The books aren't horrible.
-They're just nothing new."

-In a review for The Ruins of Gorlan, the reviewer stated "the pace is a good balance between character development and action, and the rivalry between Horace and Will is developed in a satisfactory way."
-It also praised how the writing is very descriptive without being dry or slow.